instana/self-hosted-custom-edition-setup/CONTRIBUTING.md

 To contribute code or documentation, please submit a [pull request](https://github.com/instana/self-hosted-custom-edition-setup/pulls).

-A good way to familiarize yourself with the codebase and contribution process is to look for and tackle low-hanging fruit in the [issue tracker](https://github.com/instana/self-hosted-custom-edition-setup/issues).
-Before embarking on a more ambitious contribution, please quickly [get in touch](#communication) with us.

 **Note: We appreciate your effort, and want to avoid a situation where a contribution requires extensive rework (by you or by us), sits in backlog for a long time, or cannot be accepted at all!**

 ## Proposing new features

-If you would like to implement a new feature, please [raise an issue](https://github.com/instana/self-hosted-custom-edition-setup/issues) before sending a pull request so the feature can be discussed.
+If you would like to implement a new feature, please raise a feature request in [AHA](https://automation-management.ideas.ibm.com/?project=INSTANA) before sending a pull request so the feature can be discussed.
 This is to avoid you wasting your valuable time working on a feature that the project developers are not interested in accepting into the code base.

 ## Fixing bugs

-If you would like to fix a bug, please [raise an issue](https://github.com/instana/self-hosted-custom-edition-setup/issues) before sending a pull request so it can be tracked.
+If you would like to fix a bug, please raise a ticket with [IBM Support](https://support.ibm.com) before sending a pull request so it can be tracked.

 ## Merge approval